 Most interns are able to receive 3 units of credit from their department.

-3. Will Career Services pre-screen interns for us?
+3. Will Career Development Center pre-screen interns for us?

 4. When are interns available?